American Rescue Plan Federal Funding for Townships

 Links to Resources

 Treasury Links: Treasury has compiled many documents about the final rule and how it applies.
-While these documents are all available at the link above, they are not all easy to find.
+While these documents are all available on Treasury’s website, they are not all easy to find.

-• FAQs on Final Rule: (Updated July 2022) Frequently Asked Questions and Answers provided by U.S. Treasury explaining the allowable expenses and reporting under the Final Rule.
+- FAQs: (Updated March 29, 2024) Frequently Asked Questions and Answers provided by U.S. Treasury explaining the allowable expenses and reporting.

-• SLFRF Compliance and Reporting Guidance: This document (updated June 2022) provides an overview of reporting requirements for all award recipients and compliance requirements under each project category.
+- SLFRF Compliance and Reporting Guidance: (Updated December 2024) Provides an overview of reporting requirements for all award recipients and compliance requirements under each project category.